Christian Kirk Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 - In his one matchup against the Cowboys, Kirk's 86 receiving yards total is 26.5 more than his over/under for Sunday's game (59.5).

-- The 258.1 yards per game the Cowboys are conceding through the air makes them the NFL's 23rd-ranked pass defense.
+- This week Kirk will face the NFL's 23rd-ranked pass defense (258.1 yards allowed per game).

-- At 1.3 passing TDs conceded per game, the Cowboys defense is ranked sixth in the league.
+- At 1.3 passing TDs conceded per game, the Cowboys defense is ranked sixth in the NFL.

 Recent Performances